 I’m Avril and I’m Your Online Personal Trainer

 This Is My Story.
-Formerly Unhappy, Overweight, Wife and Mom

 I am 33 years old 5’4 and 125lbs and believe in living a healthy lifestyle with my family.
 I have an 11 year old daughter, Kalyston and 2 Step children Jackson 9, Reagan 15.
 My life is super busy, but I prioritize my health.
 Eating clean and exercise are 2 areas that I make a priority, not only for me, but for my family.

-When I was 21 years old, I weighed 215 pounds.
+At my heaviest I weighed 215 pounds.
 I attempted a few common “fad” diets that only produced short-term results, because I couldn’t stick with the concepts for my life.
-I had no concept of exercise or eating sensibly and the programs that I tried didn’t teach both sides.
+I had no concept of exercise or eating sensibly and the programs that I tried didn’t teach both sides.*

 Food was always very accessible to me.
 In fact I had no boundaries by the adults in my life of what I could have and what I could not have.
 It’s interesting, I notice parents using food as entertainment for their child, I wonder… is that what the adults in my life did to me?